Her CV includes racing driver, polo player and supermodel. And now Jodie Kidd’s juggling a new venture – along with motherhood and wedding planning

 Jodie: Organisation is key.
 And an iPad.
-I’m the youngest of five and I have no idea how my mum did it [the family lived abroad for years] – she says she just walked around with two big bin liners of toys for us!
+I’m the youngest of five and I have no idea how my mum did it – she says she just walked around with two big bin liners of toys for us!
 So, on an aeroplane, an iPad or app on your phone can help when your child has to sit down.
 Although taking it off them is a whole other ball game.
 For babies, make sure they drink on take off and landing, as it helps them settle.

 Q: Any nightmare flight stories?